Classification of problematic subgroups of U(n): A contractibility criterion for fixed points

 A routine check establishes the following properties of the operations above.

-\begin{lemma} \begin{enumerate} \item The partition $\glom{\lambda}{J}$ is strongly $J$-fixed, natural in $\lambda$, and minimal among coarsenings of $\lambda$ that are strongly $J$-fixed. \item The partition $\isorefine{\lambda}{J}$ is natural in strongly $J$-fixed partitions $\lambda$ and is maximal among refinements of $\lambda$ whose classes are isotypical representations of $J$. \end{enumerate} \end{lemma}
+\begin{lemma} \begin{enumerate} \item The decomposition $\glom{\lambda}{J}$ is strongly $J$-fixed, natural in $\lambda$, and minimal among coarsenings of $\lambda$ that are strongly $J$-fixed. \item The decomposition $\isorefine{\lambda}{J}$ is natural in strongly $J$-fixed decompositions $\lambda$ and is maximal among refinements of $\lambda$ whose classes are isotypical representations of $J$. \end{enumerate} \end{lemma}

 The following two lemmas give criteria for $\glom{\lambda}{J}$ and $\isorefine{\lambda}{J}$ to be weakly fixed by a supergroup $H\subseteq\Un$ of~$J$.
 Lemma~\ref{lemma: glom} is a straightforward check, and Lemma~\ref{lemma: isorefine} involves some basic representation theory.